Skip to main content

 Frequently Asked Questions (FAQs)

-Most people whose debt was cancelled through the settlement received a postcard alerting them that they were part of the class action lawsuit, and that their loans have been cancelled.
-If Navient serviced your federal loans as of 2017, you entered repayment before 2015, and spent time in forbearance – or if Navient serviced your defaulted private loan and you attended certain for profit schools – you may be eligible.
+Most people whose debt was canceled through the settlement received a postcard alerting them they were part of the class action lawsuit and that their loans had been canceled.
+If Navient serviced your federal loans as of 2017, you entered repayment before 2015, and you spent time in forbearance – or if Navient serviced your defaulted private loan and you attended certain for-profit schools – you may be eligible.
 There is no application.
-There is both federal restitution and private loan cancellation available.
-If you believe that you are in either category, visit: Commonly Asked Questions (navientagsettlement.com)
+There is both federal restitution and private loan cancelation available.
+If you believe you are in either category, visit commonly asked questions at navientagsettlement.com.

-Federal student loans and private student loans can look very similar – sometimes they are even serviced by the same company.
-The best way to find out if your loans are federal is by logging into StudentAid.gov.
-If nothing shows there, or if you do not have an FSA ID, then your loans are private.
-Anything that does not show there, is a private student loan which does not qualify for repayment and discharge programs– like Income Driven Repayment or Public Service Loan Forgiveness - of a federal student loan.
+Federal student loans and private student loans can look very similar.
+Sometimes they are even serviced by the same company.
+The best way to find out if your loans are federal is by logging in to StudentAid.gov.
+If your loan does not show up there, or if you do not have a Federal Student Aid ID, then your loan is private.
+Private student loans do not qualify for repayment and discharge programs such as income-driven repayment or Public Service Loan Forgiveness.

-Many federal student loan types offer the ability to consolidate them together, into a new federal loan.
-Refinancing federal loans with a private company is a separate process, and is rarely a good deal as it forfeits many of the federal loan benefits.
-To learn more about consolidation visit: https://studentaid.gov/manage-loans/consolidation
+Many federal student loan types offer the ability to consolidate them into a new federal loan.
+Refinancing federal loans with a private company is a separate process, and is rarely a good deal as it forfeits many of the benefits of a federal loan.
+To learn more about consolidation, visit https://studentaid.gov/manage-loans/consolidation.

-While, in most cases, no credit is required to take out student loans; payments, both on time and late, toward student debt are reported to all three credit bureaus monthly.
-If loans are rehabilitated from a previous default, the default – but not the late payment history - should be removed from your credit report.
-If you believe that your servicer mis-reported something, please contact them for help.
-If you are not able to contact them, please file a complaint with the Student Loan Ombuds.
+While, in most cases, no credit is required to take out student loans; payments toward student debt, both on time and late, are reported to all three credit bureaus monthly.
+If loans are rehabilitated from a previous default, the default – but not the late payment history – should be removed from your credit report.
+If you believe your servicer misreported something, please contact them for help.
+If you are not able to contact them, please file a complaint with the student loan ombuds.

 There are two options for getting back on track with federal student loans – rehabilitation or consolidation.
-Consolidation gets rid of the old loan and creates a totally new loan, with the same terms as the previous ones.
+Consolidation gets rid of the old loan and creates a completely new loan with the same terms as the previous one.
 This is the best path if you are in a rush to get back on track.
-Neither the default, or late payment history is removed from your credit history when you consolidate into a new loan .
-Rehabilitation is a process where the collection agency or servicer collects (usually $5 monthly) payments, auto-debited, for 10 months.
-After those 10 months, your loan returns to current status (the late payment history remains), and you can resume paying on it as though you had never defaulted.
-This is the better option if you are trying to retain the loans and/or servicer that you already had, or to get the default removed from your credit report.
-To learn more about both of these options, and apply for one, logon to: https://studentaid.gov/manage-loans/default/get-out
+Neither the default nor late-payment history is removed from your credit history when you consolidate into a new loan.
+Rehabilitation is a process where the collection agency or servicer collects auto-debited payments (usually $5 per month) for 10 months.
+After those 10 months, your loan returns to current status (the late payment history remains), and you can resume payments as though you had never defaulted.
+This is the better option if you are trying to retain the loans and/or servicer you already had or to get the default removed from your credit report.
+To learn more about these options and apply for one, log on to https://studentaid.gov/manage-loans/default/get-out.

-You should never have to pay for the benefits that federal student loans already come with.
-Anyone who is trying to charge you to consolidate, rehabilitate, get onto an IDR plan, or apply for forgiveness, is likely taking advantage of you.
-The Department of Education will not call you about your loans – so a call claiming to be from them is likely a scam.
+You should never have to pay for the benefits that already come with federal student loans.
+Anyone who is trying to charge you to consolidate, rehabilitate, get on an income-driven repayment plan, or apply for forgiveness, is likely taking advantage of you.
+The U.S. Department of Education will not call you about your loans, so a call claiming to be from them is a scam.
 Anything that directs you to a site other than studentaid.gov could be a scam.
-If you need additional support in navigating the student loan process, please reach out to a non-profit student loan counselor, like those at DevNW
+If you need additional support in navigating the student loan process, reach out to a nonprofit student loan counselor such as those at DevNW

 Resources